 - Prize Allocation: 1st place:15,000 CNY 2nd place: 5,000 CNY 3rd place: 2,500 CNY 4th place: 1,000 CNY

 - Upon being awarded a prize:

-11.1 The prize winner must deliver to the Competition Organizer the final model’s software code or a Github link which contains the source code and model.
-And we also expect the method associated documentation written in English (1 page), which will be published at the workshop homepage during the workshop.
+12.1 The prize winner must deliver to the Competition Organizer the final model’s software code or a Github link which contains the source code and model.
+And we also expect the method associated documentation written in English (2~4 pages), which will be published at the workshop homepage during the workshop.
 The code must be capable of generating the winning submission and contain a description of the resources required to build and/or run the executable code successfully.

 - If a team wins a monetary prize, Competition Organizer will allocate the prize money in even shares between team members unless the team unanimously contacts the Competition Organizer within three business days following the submission deadline to request an alternative prize distribution.

 HID2020 Competition Results

 - Beibei Lin, firstname.lastname@example.org, Beijing Jiaotong University